Athou/commafeed/README.md

 * To start and stop the application, use `bin/startup.sh` and `bin/shutdown.sh` on Linux (you may need to `chmod +x bin/*.sh`) or `bin\startup.bat` and `bin\shutdown.bat` on Windows.
 * To update the application with a newer version, pull the latest changes and use the same command you used to build the complete TomEE package, but without the `tomee:build` part.
 This will generate the file `target/commafeed.war`.
 Copy this file to your tomee `webapps/` directory.
+* The application is online at [http://localhost:8082/commafeed](http://localhost:8082/commafeed).
+Don't forget to set the public URL in the admin settings.
+* The default user is `admin` and the password is `admin`.

 Local development
 -----------------